vanbwodonk/pihat-cooling/README.md

 # Pihat-cooling
 https://github.com/vanbwodonk/pihat-cooling

 Raspberry Pi Hat with fan controller and external power supply.
 Raspberry pi need 5 Volt 15 watt power supply, this Pi Hat can replace it with 9/12 Volt power supply 18 watt or more.
+PCB is design with KiCad 5.1.

 ![](docs/pihat_cooling_3D.png)